 We initially requested \$1 million in FY 2011 for a transfer from the general funds to the Federal Disability Insurance Trust Fund, but later analysis by the Office of the Chief Actuary determined that transfers should instead be made from the OASDI trust funds to the general fund.
 On December 30, 2010, \$113 million was transferred to the general fund from the OASI trust fund and \$3 million was transferred from the DI trust fund.

-We are not requesting funds for FY 2015.
-The next quinquennial adjustment is expected to occur in FY 2016.
+We are requesting \$9 million for FY 2016.
+We expect the next quinquennial adjustment to occur in December 2015.